Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 It is worth telling students that numbers that are not factors of either 36 and 24 can be written outside of the two circles.

-Much of the multiplication objectives at Y6 are a continuation of those done in Year 5 with a few limited exceptions.
-It is therefore worthwhile for the Year 6 teacher to look back at the objectives in Year 5 and plan their work to ensure those skills are revisited and assessed during this time.
+Much of the multiplication objectives at Year 6 are a continuation of those done in Year 5, with a few limited exceptions.
+It is therefore worthwhile for the Year 6 teacher to look back at the objectives in Year 5 and plan their work to ensure those maths skills are revisited and assessed during this time.

 Multiplication: reasoning and problem-solving Year 6

 Lloyd has 42 rugby cards.
 He shares them equally amongst his friends.
 How many friends could he possibly have?

 This question is a variation on what pupils tend to come across as one of the unknowns is the number of friends that he has.
 Here, students need to see that they are being invited to establish a range of answers and not simply finding one definitive answer as the question does not allow that to happen.
 Using their knowledge of factors, students could ascertain that Lloyd could have 1, 2, 3, 6, 7, 14, 21, 42 friends.